-1. Due to Management's continued failure to implement audit recommendations to exclusively maintain bank accounts with Authorized Government Depository Banks (AGDBs), the recovery of the remaining ₱2,454,999 deposited in the previously closed Farmers Savings and Loan Bank, Inc. (Farmers Bank) on May 12, 2022 may already be unlikely.
-Furthermore, the District persists in holding an account with another private bank with a cash balance of ₱205,517 as of December 31, 2023 without prior approval from Department of Finance (DOF) in violation of DOF Department Circular (DC) No. 01-2017 dated May 11, 2017 and Local Water Utilities Administration (LWUA) Memorandum Circular No. 007-17 dated May 8, 2017.
+1. Despite the unrecovered balance amounting to ₱2,454,999 from the closed Farmers Savings and Loan Bank, Inc (Farmers Bank), the District still maintains a current account with Country Builders Bank, Inc., a private bank, with a bank balance of ₱860,633 as of December 31, 2024 contrary to Department of Finance (DOF) Department Circular (DC) No. 01-2017 dated May 11, 2017.
 (Observation No. 1)

-We reiterated our previous year's recommendations that the General Manager (a) diligently follow up and closely monitor progress of its claims with the PDIC to expedite the recovery of remaining deposits; (b) pursue the request for approval from the DOF; otherwise, initiate the closure of the bank account with Country Bank and transfer the cash balance to an AGDB; and (c) strictly enforce the revised guidelines on AGDBs pursuant to Section 2 of DOF DC 01-2017.
+We reiterated the previous year's recommendations that the General Manager, through the Division Manager B - Accounting, Cash Management and Budget Division, to (a) diligently follow up in writing and closely monitor the progress of its claims with the PDIC to expedite the recovery of remaining deposits; (b) initiate the closure of the bank account with Country Bank and transfer the cash balance to an AGDB; and (c) strictly enforce the revised guidelines on AGDBs pursuant to Section 2 of DOF DC 01-2017 dated May 11, 2017.

-2. The collectability of inactive Accounts Receivable (AR) amounting to ₱4,046,258 or 58.99% of the outstanding balance of AR as at year-end is remote due to Management's failure to implement more effective collection strategies contrary to Section 64 of the

-Government Accounting and Auditing Manual, Volume I, thus, depriving the District of the funds tied up to these receivables.
+2. The accuracy and existence of the reported Accounts Receivable (AR) amounting to ₱7,346,963 as of December 31, 2024 could not be relied upon due to inclusion of inactive AR outstanding for 121 days to over 20 years, which may be considered dormant, amounting to ₱4,052,443 or 55.16% of the outstanding balance of AR as at year-end.
+Moreover, the collectability of these inactive accounts is remote due to Management's failure to implement more effective collection strategies contrary to Section 64 of the Government Accounting and Auditing Manual (GAAM), Volume I resulting in a lower collection efficiency of 25.56% in CY 2024 as compared to 45.21% in CY 2023, thus, depriving the District of the funds tied up to these receivables.
 (Observation No. 2)

-We recommended that the General Manager instruct the Division Manager-Customer Accounts and Services in coordination with the Billing and Collection Section to (a) send at least three to four confirmation/demand letters to verify the existence of the concessionaires with past due accounts at their registered addresses; (b) intensify efforts and improve collection strategies to collect the inactive AR including those with existing accounts and take appropriate legal action, if necessary; and (c) evaluate the status of the dormant accounts and consider filing the request for write-off of dormant accounts with the Commission on Audit (COA), after all measures to collect are exhausted pursuant to COA Circular No. 2023-008 dated August 17, 2023.
+We recommended that the General Manager instruct the Division Manager-Customer Accounts and Services in coordination with the Billing and Collection Section to (a) send at least three to four confirmation/demand letters to verify the existence of the concessionaires with past due accounts at their registered addresses; (b) intensify efforts and improve collection strategies to collect the inactive AR including those with existing accounts and take appropriate legal action, if necessary; and (c) evaluate the status of the dormant accounts and consider filing the request from COA for authority to write-off of dormant accounts, after all measures to collect are exhausted in compliance with COA Circular No. 2023-008 dated August 17, 2023.